Road User Charging (RUC) is the collective term we use to describe the following schemes that operate in London:

 Under data protection legislation, TfL is only allowed to use personal information if we have a proper reason or 'legal basis' to do so.
 In the case of Road User Charging, there are a number of these 'legal grounds' we rely on, which are:

-Our IT system checks whether the appropriate road user charge has been paid for that particular vehicle, or if it is eligible for a discount or exemption.
-If the charge has been paid or a discount/exemption applies, the VRM and images are deleted by midnight of the next working day.
+Our IT system checks whether the appropriate road user charge is applicable and has been paid for that particular vehicle, or if it is eligible for a discount or exemption.

-All other images are retained for enforcement purposes or, in the case of vehicles registered to an autopay service, images are retained for the purposes of statement generation and account settlement.
+If the charge remains unpaid, TfL will retain the VRM for enforcement purposes.
+We also retain photographic images from one location where the vehicle was seen, to prove entry into the relevant charging area.
+In the case of vehicles registered to an autopay service, VRMs and images are retained for the purposes of statement generation and account settlement.

-From time to time we may also send you travel related information about Road User Charging schemes operating in London.
-Examples of this might include consultations on proposed changes, or updates on the level of charges or hours of operation.
+As a registered customer, we may also send you travel related information about Road User Charging schemes operating in London.
+This could include information about proposed changes, or updates on the level of charges or hours of operation.
+We might also contact you about major events that could affect drivers, such as road closures and diversions.

 You will be able to unsubscribe from any or all of these messages at any time.